Internet references or short “links” are the binding fabric of the web. Markdown encourages their use by providing a few

 The link render hook of this theme checks the existence of internal links and link fragments that reference automatically generated heading identifiers.

 Its default configuration throws a warning if a page can’t be found, but does not complain about missing fragments.
-Both — pages and fragments — are always rendered as they come if an error doesn’t stop the build.
+Both — pages and fragments — are rendered as they come if an error is not configured to stop the build.

 render_hooks: